Call for wrecking ball at Battersea Power Station

 "It's an ugly site that developers would ideally want to knock down as it will crumble in 10 years anyway," the chief executive of one FTSE-listed developer told Reuters.
 "I can't see the protection lobby allowing that to happen though."

-Lloyds Banking Group (LLOY.L) and Ireland's National Asset Management Agency NAMA.L are seeking to have the site's owner, a vehicle controlled by Real Estate Opportunities REO.L, placed in administration after it was unable to meet repayments on 325 million pounds of debt against it.
+Lloyds Banking Group and Ireland's National Asset Management Agency (NAMA) are seeking to have the site's owner, a vehicle controlled by Real Estate Opportunities, placed in administration after it was unable to meet repayments on 325 million pounds ($510 million) of debt against it.

 The 10.1 million square-feet project would create 15,000 jobs, REO had previously said.
 Chancellor of the Exchequer George Osborne has said the plan, along with an extension of London's Underground rail network would help create about 25,000 new jobs in the wider area.